Wintellect/MSLearn/Introduction to Git/includes/01-introduction.md

 ## Git terminology

-As with any programming endeavor, there's unique nomenclature for the tool's elements.
-This is a short list of terms that Git users frequently use.
-We explore some of these concepts in later units.
+Any discussion of Git begins with the terminology.
+Here is a short list of terms that Git users frequently use.
+Don't sweat the details for now; all of these terms will become familiar to you as you work your way through this module.

-- **Working Tree:** the set of nested directories and files that contains the version being worked on.
+- **Working tree:** The set of nested directories and files that contains the project being worked on.

-- **Repository (repo):** the directory, called `.git` and located at the top level of a working tree, where Git keeps all of the history and metadata for a project.
-"Repository" is almost always shortened to **repo**.

-- A **bare repository** is a repository that is not part of a working tree; it is used for sharing or backup.
+- **Repository (repo):** The directory, located at the top level of a working tree, where Git keeps all of the history and metadata for a project.
+Repositories are almost always referred to as *repos*.
+A *bare repository* is one that is not part of a working tree; it is used for sharing or backup.
 A bare repo is usually a directory with a name ending in `.git`, e.g., `project.git`.

-- **Object (blob, tree, commit, tag):** A Git repo contains four types of "objects," each of which is uniquely identified by an SHA-1 hash.
+- **Object (blob, tree, commit, tag):** A Git repo contains four types of "objects," each of which is uniquely identified by an [SHA-1 hash](https://en.wikipedia.org/wiki/SHA-1).
 A **blob** object contains an ordinary file.
-A **tree** object represents a directory; it contains the names, hashes, and permission bits of all of its contents.
+A **tree** object represents a directory; it contains the names, hashes, and permissions for all of its contents.
 A **commit** object represents a version of the working tree.
-It contains the commit message, the name and email address of the person who made it, the date, and the hashes of the current tree and the previous commit (called the **parent**).
+It contains the commit message, the name and e-mail address of the person who made it, the date, and the hashes of the current tree and the previous commit (called the *parent*).
 A commit may also be signed.
 A **tag** is a name attached to a commit.
-Tags come in two types: a _lightweight_ tag is a named reference to a commit; an _annotated_ tag has essentially the same information in it as a commit.
+Tags come in two types.
+A _lightweight_ tag is a named reference to a commit.
+An _annotated_ tag has essentially the same information in it as a commit.

-- **Hash:** A hash is a large number that results from a process, called a [hash function](https://en.wikipedia.org/wiki/Hash_function), that reduces a file or other object to a fixed number of bits.
-Git identifies files and other objects by computing their SHA-1 hash, which is 160 bits long.
-It has the additional property that the hashes of two files that differ in a single bit are almost completely different.
+- **Hash:** A number produced by a [hash function](https://en.wikipedia.org/wiki/Hash_function) that reduces the contents of a file or other object to a fixed number of bits.
+Git identifies files and other objects by computing SHA-1 hashes, which are 160 bits long.
+The hashes of two files that differ only slightly are typically completely different.

 - **Commit (verb):** When used as a verb, "commit" means to make a commit object; this takes its name from the corresponding database operation.

-- **Branch:** a named series of linked commits.
-The most recent commit on a branch is called its **head**.
-The default branch, which is created when you initialize a repository, is called `master`.
+- **Branch:** A named series of linked commits.
+The most recent commit on a branch is called the *head*.
+The default branch, which is created when you initialize a repository, is called "master."
 The head of the current branch is called `HEAD`.

-- **Remote:** a named pointer to another Git repository.
-When you clone a repo, Git creates a remote called `origin` that is the default remote for push and pull operations.
+- **Remote:** A named reference to another Git repository.
+When you clone a repo, Git creates a remote named "origin" that is the default remote for push and pull operations.

 - **Command** or **Subcommand:** All of Git's operations are performed by a command line starting with `git` -- the name of the program -- followed by the name of the operation.
 That name is properly called a _subcommand_, but _command_ is often used for either the subcommand or the Git command

 - **Workflow:** a task or (more often) sequence of tasks, typically involving both human interactions and software automation.
 One goal in designing workflows is to automate processes as much as possible.

+Once more, don't get too hung up on the details.
+These terms and others will make more sense shortly.
+But you have to start somewhere, and you might find it helpful to come back and review this glossary terms after you have completed this module.

 ## About the examples